Skip to content

 Equally ridiculous is this non-gas station:

-You would think this was on Guam, Hokkaido or place with slightly lower ocean front property values than say… Malibu.
-Ok, ok, this is actually at the corner of Topanga Canyon Blvd and PCH, which is officially 100 feet from Malibu, but still.
-It’s been non-operational for at least the past 10 years.
-Believe me, I know, I’ve been eye-ing it and considering a career as a squatter.
+You would think this was on Guam, Hokkaido, or a place with slightly lower ocean front property values than, say… Malibu.
+Okay, okay, this is actually at the corner of Topanga Canyon Boulevard and PCH, which is officially 100 feet from Malibu, but still.
+It has been non-operational for at least the past decade.
+Believe me, I know, I’ve been eyeing it and considering a career as a squatter.
 I’d even man the mini-mart if it came with a view like that.

 My personal favorite is this landmark Beverly Hills station on Little Santa Monica: